GameServerManagers/LinuxGSM-Docs/commands/install.md

 ### Standard Install

-The standard installation is the default installation method that required user interaction.
+The standard installation is the default installation method that requires user interaction.

 Standard: `./gameserver install`